wp-plugins/nextgen-facebook/readme.txt

 </div>
 `

-You could use any of these class names to hide one or more NextGEN Facebook OG social buttons.
+You could use any of these class names to hide one or more NGFB social buttons.
 For example, the following stylesheet hides social buttons for post #123, any page in category "test", and posts using the Aside and Status formats:

 `
 .post-123 .ngfb-buttons,